lbss2015/moloquent/README.md

 The base repo WAS and IS being developed and maintained by [Jenssegers](https://github.com/jenssegers/laravel-mongodb).
 Our goal is to provide higher quality support/bugfixes with fresh and additional features.

--- Forked from Moloquent to use get a stable dev-master branch
+-- Forked from Moloquent to get a stable dev-master branch